vvscode/docs/docs/verification/verification-for-ios/verification-ios-guidelines-for-acting-on-completion-handler-outcome.md

 ---
-title: "Guidelines for acting on completion handler outcome"
+title: Guidelines for acting on completion handler outcome
-excerpt: ""
+excerpt: ''
 ---
 As shown in the earlier examples, the completion handler blocks can indicate a successful or a failed outcome for both the *initiate* and the *verify* steps.
 Here are some general guidelines on how to use the completion handler in your application's flow: